-The assumption behind the program is that you’ve got very little fitness but can run or jog continuously for 10 minutes; ride for 30 minutes and swim continuously for 100m.
-Then you’re ready to start the eight week training program.
+The assumption behind the program is that you have minimal fitness but can run or jog continuously for 10 minutes; ride for 30 minutes and swim continuously for 100m.
+Then you’re ready to start the eight-week training program.

 Remember this is only a guide.
 Everyone has different swim, bike and run insurance strengths and weaknesses, so adjust the training schedule to your own fitness levels, and have fun with it!

 More for the Beginner: 9 SECRETS TO MAKING YOUR FIRST TRIATHLON A SUCCESS

 The goal is complete each session (in the table above) in the required time at a pace which doesn’t force you to stop, exhausted.
 In later weeks, maintain a consistent pace and try to increase your speed.